-Since our founding in 1971, Curry Canyon Ranch has been on the top of the priority list.
-And now, after decades of effort, Curry Canyon Ranch, the most important and spectacular property remaining in Contra Costa County, has been protected.
-The 1,080 acre property was purchased by Save Mount Diablo for $7.2 million, with the help of a generous grant from the Coastal Conservancy and a loan — making it the largest and most expensive purchase in our history.
+Since our founding in 1971, Curry Canyon Ranch had been on the top of our priority list.
+After decades of effort, Curry Canyon Ranch, an incredibly important and spectacular piece of land, was protected.
+The 1,080-acre property was purchased by Save Mount Diablo for $7.2 million—making it the largest and most expensive purchase in our history.

-Curry Canyon was the largest remaining unprotected canyon on Diablo’s main peaks, between the Diablo summit and the Blackhills.
-The canyon is only a small part of the property, another half dozen major canyons rise from the valley at 800 feet to six peaks.
-They include Windy Point, Knobcone Point, and 2080-foot Cave Point, the ranch’s highest elevation.
+Curry Canyon was the largest remaining unprotected canyon on Diablo’s main peaks, between the Diablo summit and the Black Hills.
+The canyon is only a small part of the property; another half dozen major canyons rise from the valley at 800 feet to six peaks.
+The six peaks include Windy Point, Knobcone Point, and 2080-foot Cave Point, the ranch’s highest elevation.
 Knobcone Point was once a destination for tourists to Mount Diablo along the historic “Curry-Cave Trail” beginning in the 1870s.

-“Curry Canyon Ranch is amazing in every way,” said Scott Hein, president of Save Mount Diablo, “from its huge incredible landscapes and spectacular beauty, to its rich biological diversity and cultural history.
-Eight miles of fire road solving not one, but four significant trail gaps.
-The acquisition is the culmination of decades of effort, Save Mount Diablo’s most important acquisition ever and the most important for Save Mount Diablo since North Peak was protected in 1980.”
+“Curry Canyon Ranch is amazing in every way,” said Scott Hein, Board Member of Save Mount Diablo, “from its huge, incredible landscapes and spectacular beauty, to its rich biological diversity and cultural history.
+Eight miles of fire road will be solving not one, but four significant trail gaps.
+The acquisition is the culmination of decades of effort, Save Mount Diablo’s most important acquisition ever, and the most important for Save Mount Diablo since North Peak was protected in 1980.”

-The property has incredible topography ranging from Curry Creek to steep wooded and shaded canyons walls and grasslands lined ridges.
-It has more than a mile of exposed sandstone cliffs — the most significant exposed rock habitats left unprotected in the county.
-Similar in size and beauty to Castle Rock, the cliffs are a nesting site for rare peregrine and prairie falcons, and could one day be home to California Condors.
+The property has incredible topography ranging from Curry Creek to steep wooded and shaded canyon walls and grasslands-lined ridges.
+It has more than a mile of exposed sandstone cliffs—which had been the most significant exposed rock habitats left unprotected in the county.
+Similar in size and beauty to Castle Rock, the cliffs are a nesting site for rare peregrine and prairie falcons, and could one day be home to California condors.

-The property has 5 ponds and more than 2.4 miles of creek that are home to numerous threatened and endangered species like the California red-legged frog and tiger salamander.
-The most prominent creek on the property is the cottonwood and sycamore lined Curry Creek.
-Flowing off of Mount Diablo’s main peak, Curry Creek feeds into Marsh Creek, the second longest and least disturbed in Contra Costa County.
+The property has five ponds and more than 2.4 miles of creek that are home to numerous threatened and endangered species like California red-legged frog and tiger salamander.
+The most prominent creek on the property is the cottonwood-, sycamore- and valley oak–lined Curry Creek.
+Flowing off of Mount Diablo’s main peak, Curry Creek feeds into Marsh Creek, the second longest and least disturbed creek in Contra Costa County.
 Both creeks provide a critical water source and habitat for the area’s wildlife.

-Surrounded by the Mt.
-Diablo State Park on three sides, Curry Canyon Ranch is a key wildlife corridor and trail connector.
-It will eventually connect two large areas of the park and improve wildlife movement and enhance the region’s biodiversity.
-When it is eventually added to the public park system, hikers on the 30 mile Diablo Trail will have the option of staying on the ridgeline instead of hiking up and down four major canyons between Rock City and Riggs Canyon.
+Surrounded by the Mount Diablo State Park on three sides, Curry Canyon Ranch is a key wildlife corridor and trail connector.
+It will eventually connect two large areas of the park, improving wildlife movement and enhancing the region’s biodiversity.
+When it is eventually added to the public park system, hikers on the 30-mile Diablo Trail will have the option of staying on the ridge line instead of hiking up and down four major canyons between Rock City and Riggs Canyon.